tsripramong/VGA256_USB-host/README.md

 ![](Pictures/usb.png)
 ![](Pictures/usb_vbus.png)

 When a new data arrives, HAL will call USBH_HID_EventCallback(), which in this example we firstly detect if the data is from keyboard.
 Then read the ASCII code from it.
-Code below gives out an ASCII character when a key is pressed and 0 when a key is depressed.
-We store the key we read in a circular buffer.
+Code below gives out an ASCII character when a key is pressed and 0 when a key is depressed (and, in this simple example, we discard 0).
+We then store the key we read in a circular buffer.
 Which will be accessed by our custom getch() function.

 Something to note here.
 When the main loop takes too long and MX_USB_HOST_Process() is not call frequently enough.
 USB device may lost the function.
 So, in this case, I insert a small loop to poll the function for a few times, then read data that USBH_HID_EventCallback() prepared for us.
 This method may not look like much or pretty enough but it suits the example here just fine.
 ```